Evaluating LLMs When They Do Not Know the Answer: Statistical Evaluation of Mathematical Reasoning via Comparative Signals: Experiments

 \section{Experiments}

-{This section presents our experimental evaluation.
+This section presents our experimental evaluation.
 In Section~\ref{sec:simulation}, we conduct a controlled simulation study where the ground truth of model capabilities is known, enabling us to validate our theoretical findings and systematically investigate the relationship between auxiliary information quality and estimation efficiency.
-In Section~\ref{sec:real_exp}, we apply our framework to real-world mathematical reasoning benchmarks, including GPQA~\citep{rein2024gpqa}, AIME 2025~\citep{aime25}, and GSM8K~\citep{cobbe2021gsm8k}, to demonstrate its practical effectiveness.}
+In Section~\ref{sec:real_exp}, we apply our framework to real-world mathematical reasoning benchmarks, including GPQA~\citep{rein2024gpqa}, AIME 2025, and GSM8K~\citep{cobbe2021gsm8k}, to demonstrate its practical effectiveness.\footnote{Code available at: \href{https://github.com/zihandong02/AI_evaluation}{https://github.com/zihandong02/AI\_evaluation}}